M268816/power-repo/notes/Project Timeline.md

 - Backup Deliverable
     - To mitigate a total failure of this semi-automatic intermediate project using existing data systems, a backup deliverable is being programmed in tandem with this project to handle all required data entries that are required to compile a complete oee2 system.

+- Scope changes - 30 DEC 2024
+    - Due to a change in upper management's project vision as per a one on one meeting with J.Tomachick on 30 DEC 2024, progress on the semi-automatic system was halted and the scope returned to a manual method.
+    - Data acquisition will also be repurposed to focus from day to day operations to a high level management perspective focused on Toyota Model OEE and not LSPS OEE2

 # A possible future of data Analysis